Pen-y-Fan/supermarket-receipt-refactoring-kata-php/php/README.md

 ## Code Standard

 Easy Coding Standard (ECS) is used to check for style and code standards, **[PSR-12](https://www.php-fig.org/psr/psr-12/)** is used.
-As the code is constantly being refactored only run code standard checks once the chapter is complete.
+Tip: Only periodically run ECS, when tests are green, to keep the focus on writing tests, refactoring the code and adding new features.

 ### Check Code